-The holders of the Warrants assume the credit risk of Dresdner Bank AG as Issuer of the Warrants.
-In case of insolvency of the Issuer, it is possible for the holders of the Warrants to lose part or all of their claim to payments under the Final Terms.
+The warrantholders assume the credit risk of Dresdner Bank AG as Issuer of the Warrants.
+In case of insolvency of the Issuer, it is possible for the warrantholders to lose part or all of their claim to payments under the Final Terms.